Last Updated on

 Gone were the days when you have to carry a pouch to store color filters.
 These filters are held in place by a holder attached to the front of the lens.

 The common ones are warming and cooling filters.
 These work by increasing or decreasing the color temperature of the image.

 Now, you can do so easily in post-processing with one click.
 In Photoshop, go to Image > Adjustments > Photo Filter.
 You can also click on the Photo Filter icon in the Adjustments panel.

 Choose a filter from the drop-down menu.
 You can also select Color and pick any color as a filter.
 Change the Density (0-100%) of the filter and check the box for "Preserve Luminosity" to prevent the filter from darkening your image.

 Besides the built-in filters in Photoshop, you can also get others in the form of presets (which you may have to purchase) or software that apply filters to your image.

-Color Efex Pro by Google Nik Collection is a good example of such software.
+Color Efex Pro by DXO is a good example of such software.
 It's a plugin for Photoshop, Photoshop Elements, Lightroom and Apple Aperture.

 6.1.2 Correcting White Balance Manually

 One of the challenges of using the Temperature slider for color balance is that it's pretty much a guessing game.
 It's also very subjective with different person perceives "neutral" differently.

 If you prefer to do it more methodically with precision, then you're gonna love this: use the black, white and gray Color Sampler Tool.
 You can find these in Curves, Levels and Exposure adjustment layer in Photoshop.